dekorateio/dekorate/readme.md

     deploymentMode : build
 ```

-You can notice that the resulting manifest will match what is configured in `application.yml`, completly overriding the values
+You can notice that the resulting manifest will match what is configured in `application.yml`, completely overriding the values
 provided via annotations:
 ```yaml
 apiVersion: "v1"